cyberholics/cyberholics/README.md

-## Hi 👋, I'm Victor—a Machine Learning Engineer and Technical Writer.

-**I have a passion for building innovative projects.
+### Hi 👋, I'm Victor—a Machine Learning Engineer and Technical Writer.
+I have a passion for building innovative projects.
 Feel free to see what I've been working on!
-[Here](https://github.com/cyberholics/Collection-of-my-personal-projects)**

-**If you enjoy reading, check out my blog where I share insights, tutorials, and experiences related to my work.
+[Here](https://github.com/cyberholics/Collection-of-my-personal-projects).
+If you enjoy reading, check out my blog where I share insights, tutorials, and experiences related to my work.
 [My Blogs](https://github.com/cyberholics/My-technical-writing-portfolio)**

 - 🌱 I’m currently learning **How to bring AI/ML solutions to end users**